-This year most buying was need based and highest number of transactions took place in small and midsized homes that included a number of first time buyers.
-The reason for the increase in sale of small homes is that there exists a severe shortage of large-sized affordable homes in the country.
+This year most buying was need-based and the highest number of transactions took place in small and midsized homes that included a number of first-time buyers.
+The reason for the increase in the sale of small homes is that there exists a severe shortage of large-sized affordable homes in the country.

 Stamp duty implications

-In 2017, first time buyers were relived from the duties for transaction below £500,000, but if the buyer already owns a property, or inherits one, he is liable to pay.
+In 2017, first-time buyers were relieved from the duties for transaction below £500,000, but if the buyer already owns a property, or inherits one, he is liable to pay.

 Foreign investors buying before tax policy changes

-The overseas transactions included the £105 million penthouse apartment and flat, which were historically US embassy and Canadian High commission, and were bought by Chinese buyers.
-Similar property was sold for £50 million - the penthouse overlooking the Queen’s Buckingham Palace to Chinese buyers.
+The overseas transactions included the £105 million penthouse apartment and flat, which were historically US embassy and Canadian High Commission, and were bought by Chinese buyers.
+A similar property was sold for £50 million - the penthouse overlooking the Queen’s Buckingham Palace to Chinese buyers.

 Scope for properties to grow in 2019

-The average house price growth in UK may have reached the lowest since May 2013 but the outlook is still highly positive.
-The Nationwide figures find the year-on-year growth was 1.6 per cent, where there exists a high scope for price gain, and activities to pick up in 2019 post Brexit.
-Such indications are supported by the Savills forecast that predicts the price will increase 14.8 per cent in the next five years.
+The average house price growth in the UK may have reached the lowest since May 2013 but the outlook is still highly positive.
+The Nationwide figures find the year-on-year growth was 1.6 percent, where there exists a high scope for price gain, and activities to pick up in 2019 post Brexit.
+Such indications are supported by the Savills forecast that predicts the price will increase by 14.8 percent in the next five years.